Azathothas/Stars/README.md

 ## Go

+- [FalconForceTeam/FalconHound](https://github.com/FalconForceTeam/FalconHound) – FalconHound is a blue team multi-tool.
+It allows you to utilize and enhance the power of BloodHound in a more automated fashion.
+It is designed to be used in conjunction with a SIEM or other log aggregation tool.
 - [mudler/yip](https://github.com/mudler/yip) –  :pushpin: Yaml Instructions Processor - Simply applies a cloud-init style yaml file to the system
 - [mudler/edgevpn](https://github.com/mudler/edgevpn) – :sailboat: The immutable, decentralized, statically built p2p VPN without any central server and automatic discovery!
 Create decentralized introspectable tunnels over p2p with shared tokens
 - [mudler/luet](https://github.com/mudler/luet) – :package: :whale: 0-dependency Container-based Package Manager